dmente03/PHP-Project-DevTest/readme.md

 ## Create a RESTful API Using HTTP Verbs for a /user Endpoint

-The project was designed to create an API for management of user module with GET, PUT, DELETE and POST actions.
+⋅⋅* The project was designed to create an API for management of user module with GET, PUT, DELETE and POST actions.

-The attributes of the module are name, email and password.
+⋅⋅* The attributes of the module are name, email and password.

-The test development approach was TDD using PHPUnit.
+⋅⋅* The test development approach was TDD using PHPUnit.

+### Archtecture

-Language: PHP 7
+Language: PHP 7<br />
-Framework: Laravel 5.3.*
+Framework: Laravel 5.3.*<br />
-Database: MySQL
+Database: MySQL<br />

 To development environment was used Dockers containers with PHP, MySQL and Nginx server.

+### Installation

 To run this project after repository clone, in the main directory on your host, type: